There is a basic accounting equation which relates to the double-entry system. The equation will always balance unless a mistake has been made.

 Liabilities is money that you owe and includes loans, accounts payable, overdrafts and taxes payable.

-Equity is the amount that owners have introduced into the business and any profit and loss.
+Equity is the amount that owners have introduced into the business and any profit and loss (retained earnings).

 Basic Accounting Equation Example